 - given a Parenting Order by a court

-Each of these support you in stopping your child from getting in trouble again.
+Each of these supports you in stopping your child from getting in trouble again.

-Parenting programmes are run by the local youth offending team and other youth justice organisations, like charities.
+Parenting programmes are run by the local youth offending team and other youth justice organisations or charities.

 Each programme will be different depending on your circumstances and what’s best for your child.

 This is a voluntary agreement signed by you, your child and someone from the local youth offending team.